 If we had a loaf of bread for every time we had to tell a business that the website they designed does not look great, we could start a successful bakery.
 Ok, enough about what makes a bad website – let’s talk about good website design.

-Visual design principles that delight visitors:
+😍 Visual design that delight visitors:

-- White Space.
-Use space to your advantage in a website – it will allow you break up all the information on your site into digestible chunks.
+White Space.
+Use space to your advantage in a website – it will allow you to break up all the information on your site into digestible chunks.
 Using spacing effectively can also help to place emphasis on important sections & content.

-- Less is more.
+Less is more.
 Try not to use 5 different fonts and colours when one or two will do.
 When in doubt, simplify.

-- Consistent design.
+Consistent design.
 This is a big one and it applies to spacing, fonts, colours, everything.
 Ensure that you carry one design theme through out your website.

-- Creative but not distracting.
-Its tough to reign in creativity but sometimes you have to.
+Creative but not distracting.
+It’s tough to reign in creativity but sometimes you have to.
 If you want large illustrations or decorative sections on your page, you need to balance it out with that white space we spoke of earlier.

-- High-quality images.
+High-quality images.
 Nothing annoys a visitor more than badly formatted images with poor resolution.
 If you have lots of images on your site, ensure that they are the correct size so that they display well.

 One thing to note is that good website design is something that changes with the times.
 Design trends change, and it’s up to you to stay with it.
-Here are 19 web design trends for 2018 – get inspired!

 Improving usability really comes down to understanding your customer.
 How do they think?
 Are they technologically inclined?
 Do they understand the services you provide?
 Do they prefer speaking on the phone or sending an enquiry?